Team5924/training-resources/sensors.md

 # sensors

-sensors allow for more complex software control and automation
+sensors allow a robot to understand its environment. strategic sensor use can improve robot performance

 ## types of sensors